Want to Be Multilingual? There's an App for That

 “Bringing speech-to-speech translation functionality to the masses represents a tremendous global market opportunity,” said Michael Thompson, senior vice president and general manager of Nuance Mobile, in a statement.
 “Cellictica’s innovative approach to language translation with the Trippo VoiceMagix app is solving a very timely need for today’s increasing global society.”

 The application, which is currently available for a promotional price of $9.99, can translate more than 20 languages.
-Cellictica is looking to keep expanding the application, according to Sainio.
+Cellictica also is looking to expand the application, according to Sainio.
 “We are planning to launch several applications using speech technology control or search discovery,” he says.
 In addition, the company plans to adapt the solution for more business verticals, Sainio adds.

-A free demo version with an option to upgrade should be available from Apple shortly, Sainio says.
+A free demo version with an option to upgrade should be available through Apple’s App Store shortly, Sainio says.
 “I want everyone to have a chance to try out the new technology for free.”

 While the application doesn’t guarantee 100 percent accuracy, it will probably beat fumbling through a phrasebook any day.